LeTarrask/LeTarrask/advanced.md

 ### 2- Step-by-step:

 Started trying to do UIKit, but then found it was too much of a hassle to redraw screen and navigation, so I decided to just copy the functionality for SwiftUI.
 Added image picker, created a sheet to ask for Permissions.
 Added an ObservableObject to be the storage-controller.
+Interrupted development due to some weird XCode bug.

 ### 3- Challenges: